dorontal/consciousness/README.md

 Hopefully, this is a sufficient preliminary definition for this discussion.

-#### Caveats
+#### Caveat

-1) It's likely that under some basic definition such as the above, most if not all humans would know what the word 'consciousness' refers to.
-We can refer to it.
-Perhaps we cannot explain it any further than that.

-2) All of the ideas here are completely ad-hoc, arbitrary.
-This is just a game, to see first if a coherent theory can be concocted from a few ad-hoc assumptions, a theory that can resist some of the common problems with theories of consciousness.
+The ideas expressed here are completely ad-hoc and arbitrary.
+This is just a game, to see first if a coherent theory can be concocted from a few ad-hoc axioms, a theory that can resist some of the common problems with other theories of consciousness, perhaps.

 ## Axioms